Overview

 Education and Training

-In May of 2021, we launched Inclusion Café 2.0 R.E.E.L.
-(Race, Ethnicity, Equity and Language) Talk.
+In 2022, we continued Inclusion Café 2.0 R.E.E.L.
+(Race, Ethnicity, Equity and Language) Talk training.
 These sessions allowed caregivers to learn more about individual perspectives and values related to race, ethnicity, equity and language.
 Caregivers who attend Inclusion Café are empowered to engage in healthy dialogue about these topics.
 Through this training, we support caregivers in building their inclusion capacity and their ability to connect with each other through inclusive listening and sharing.
-We held a total of seven sessions with 124 caregivers participating in 2021.

-In 2021, we developed additional training opportunities, including two unique anti-bias workshops: Unconscious Bias and Infant Mortality for the Women’s Health Institute and Unconscious Bias in Selection and Hiring, collectively training 638 caregivers.
-An additional multi-session training launched in 2021 focuses on understanding and challenging microaggressions.
-These courses complement our Inclusive Leadership training (279 participants in 2021), LGBTQ+ Diversity & Inclusion training (200 participants in 2021) and five self-paced modules on: Disability Etiquette, Building Caregiver Inclusion and Upstander Culture, Unconscious Bias in the Workplace, How to be an Upstander in the Face of Racism and Transgender Inclusion.
+To engage caregivers in learning more about DE&I topics, we launched a Diversity Dialogue series in 2022.
+We also continued offering an additional multi-session training in 2022 focused on understanding and challenging microaggressions.
+These courses complement our Inclusive Leadership training, LGBTQ+ Diversity & Inclusion training and five self-paced modules on: Disability Etiquette, Building Caregiver Inclusion and Upstander Culture, Unconscious Bias in the Workplace, How to be an Upstander in the Face of Racism and Transgender Inclusion.

 Employee Resource Groups and Diversity Councils